Terms and Conditions

 Schedule 1 — Trial and Beta Use Terms

-1.1 Free Trial (no card required)
+1.1 Free Trial

 The Provider may offer the Customer access to the Services on a free trial basis ("Trial") for a period stated at sign-up or otherwise communicated in writing.
+The Provider may require a payment method prior to commencing a Trial.

 1.2 Trial limitations